All Episodes

 But in addition to the fence, we also need to let employers know that if they employ illegal aliens and they know they're illegal aliens, they're going to jail.

-I believe employer sanctions, the part that was never enforced out of 1986 out of the Reagan law.
+I believe employer sanctions, the part that was never enforced out of 1986 out of the Reagan law, we got the amnesty, we didn't get the employer sanctions, that's what's caused the 20 million more illegals to move in since then.

-And believe me, uh we need workers.
+And believe me, we need workers.

 I'm in favor of immigration.

-I'm in favor of legal immigration, and our economy and our society benefits from it.
+And our economy and our society benefits from it.

 This is the way it works in the real world.